renardarv/hpa-kubernetes/README.md

 # hpa-kubernetes

+Steps:

-First create kubernetes cluster with AWS VPS
+- First create a Kubernetes cluster with AWS VPS
-Configure kube config AWS with your terminal
+- Configure Kube config AWS with your terminal

-Create ACM to get secure app with https
+- Create ACM to get the secure app with https
+- Docker login to push container in docker hub

-Go run bash run.sh to deploy application
+- Go run bash run.sh to deploy the application